 Ramblin Man Sportfishing.
 Climb aboard the Ramblin Man, a 55-foot-long Custom Carolina sport-fishing boat for a day out on the water.
 With a large cockpit, ice box for drinks, and three “fighting” chairs, this boat will have you sailing in style.
 Captain Nick and his first mate will guide you through your fishing experience, providing you and your party with complimentary rods and reels, bait, tackle, bottled water, and light snacks.

 Red Fish Grill & Bar.
 “Those beautiful signs that are on the Red Fish?”
 Kemp says of the carved-wood fish logos at one of his favorite downtown restaurants.
 “My brother, Charles, makes those.
 He’s the one that got all our daddy’s talent for artwork.”
-Inside, customers can dine on seafood entrées like baked shrimp penne, stuffed flounder, and Carolina crab cakes, plus fried fish and plenty of land-based options.
+Inside, customers can dine on seafood entrées like shrimp tacos, stuffed flounder, and seared sea scallops, plus fried fish and plenty of land-based options.

 Casa San Carlo.
 Chef Carlo Cappiello has been creating dishes that draw on his Italian heritage for 30 years.
 In 2017, at the suggestion of a friend, he moved his restaurant from Raleigh to Morehead City, where he can often be seen in the dining room, interacting with guests as they enjoy traditional recipes that have been in his family for generations.